pdx-cs-se/conway-test/README.md

     python3 conway-test.py ./conway

-and you should see successful execution of all three states of the flasher test.
+and you should see successful execution of all four states of the flasher test.

 ## License and Acknowledgements